Willi Castro Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Tigers pitching staff ranks 25th in the league.

-- The Tigers have a 4.57 team ERA that ranks 24th across all league pitching staffs.
+- The Tigers' 4.54 team ERA ranks 23rd among all league pitching staffs.

-- The Tigers rank 20th in baseball in home runs surrendered (85 total, 1.3 per game).
+- Tigers pitchers combine to give up 85 total home runs at a clip of 1.2 per game (to rank 20th in the league).

+- The Tigers will look to Vest (2-0) in his third start this season.

 © 2023 Data Skrive.
 All rights reserved.